tildearrow/furnace/papers/newIns.md

 - `EN`: end of features
   - if you find this feature code, stop reading the instrument.
   - it will usually appear only when there sample/wave lists.
+  - instruments in a .fur shall end with this feature code.

 # instrument name (NA)